tokebe/dotfiles/README.md

 # Dotfiles

 Welcome to my dotfiles.
-Like any user, my setup is idiosyncratic at best, so bare with me.
+Like any user, my setup is idiosyncratic at best, so bear with me.

 ## Installation